World-of-Workflows/WorkflowsUniversity/docs/userguide/data-activities.md

 First, select the *Object Type*

 Next, select a key field.
-This is used to identify if this is a new instance or udpate an existing one.
+This is used to identify if this is a new instance or update an existing one.
 If you are using something like JotForm, make this the submission_id.

 Finally decide whether to clear omitted fields or not and insert the data, either as JSON or as Name Value entries.